 Level 3 - Multi agency approach to support.
-Multi agency early help/ SoS assessment.
-Children First Hub and TAS arrangements may be able to support.
-Multi agency Early Help
+Multi agency early help/ Early help assessment completed.
+EIP Service and TAS arrangements may be able to support.

 Level 4 - Statutory intervention and assessment is needed where child is at risk or currently suffering significant harm.
 Social care/police assess, investigate and lead at this level.